 Don't forget to vote in the poll (in the blog sidebar to the right)!
 "What is your favorite Monkees album cover?"

-Check out this alternate mix of the song from the Instant Replay deluxe edition:
+And check out this alternate mix of "Someday Man" from the Instant Replay deluxe edition:

 Check out the entire '69 tour program on the 1969 tour page!